dr-cs/databases/slides/basic-relational-design.md

 | Charlie | Elm       | Charlotte |
 +---------+-----------+-----------+

-Here $street \rightarrow city$ is satisifed.
-However, we would not say that it *holds* because we know there *can be* different cities with the same street names.
+Here $street \rightarrow city$ is satisifed by this relation state.
+However, we would not say that the functional dependency *holds*, or that the *relation schema* satisfies the functional dependency because we know there *can be* different cities with the same street names.

-Though there may be relation states that satisfy a FD, we only include FDs that hold for every possible relation state when we design a database.
-The set of FDs come from domain knowledge about the data, not a particular set of data.

 # Trivial Functional Dependencies

 A functional dependency is *trivial* if it is satisfied by all relations.

-Formally, a functional dependency $\alpha \rightarrow \beta$ is **trivial** if $\beta \subseteq \alpha$
+Formally, a functional dependency $X \rightarrow Y$ is **trivial** if $Y \subseteq X$

 For example: